develop-me/bootcamp--week-05--tooling/challenges/03/06-minify-js.md

 1) Minify and combine the JS files

-1) Update browser to use the new single, minified version
+1) Update your site files to use the new single, minified version

 1) :+1: task in Slack